smith11235/rails-aws/README.md

 	- stack.json.erb
 		- domain name should only be used in nginx if attach_domain_to_branch is set to branch_name

-## Phase: partyshuffle v1
-* partyshuffle git codebase installed

 ## Phase: RDS
 * snapshot of target database
   * mysql/postgres as per current db
   * db from a snapshot: parameter
 * access from rails

-## Phase: Update Stack
+## Phase: partyshuffle v1
-- task:
-	- cap_generate_secret: if file doesnt exist
-	- cap_start_rails_server: touch tmp/restart.txt
+* partyshuffle git codebase installed

+## Push server on app server

+* rails-aws.yml:
+	* push_server: enabled
+* expect it to be present in Rails build
+	* expect default config?
+* security group port for push
+* cap logic starts it up

 ## Phase: Additional AWS Resources
 * EC2: